ACCIDDA/vaxflux/README.md

 * `make ci`: Will replicate the steps that the GitHub CI workflow will do to make it easier for contributors to debug CI failures locally.

 The `Makefile` has only been tested with MacOS/Linux so it may not work as expected on Windows.

+# Funding Acknowledgement

+This project was made possible by cooperative agreement CDC-RFA-FT-23-0069 from the CDC's Center for Forecasting and Outbreak Analytics.
+Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Centers for Disease Control and Prevention.